SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 ## Brief history

-C++ is a programming language made by Bjarne Stroustrup at Bell Labs in 1983.
+C++ is a programming language made by Bjarne Stroustrup at Bell Labs, starting in 1979.

-It was not created from the ground up, but it was rather an **evolution** of the already existing C language (created by Dennis Ritchie), with the main goal of adding OOP support, which was not present in C.
+It was not created from the ground up, but it was rather an **evolution** of the already existing C language (created by Dennis Ritchie), with the main goal of adding OOP (Object Oriented Programming) support, which was not present in C.

+C++ was standardized in 1998, and since then several updates has been made.
+C++11 in particular added a huge number of new capabilities, and new upgrades to the language are expected every three or so years.

 :::info Curiosity